 Habitat and Ecology

-Further research is needed into this little-known species, including the potential impacts of localized climate change and potential infection with the chytrid fungus.
+Further survey work is necessary to determine whether the species is still extant and further studies are needed to resolve the taxonomy of this species.
+Additional research is needed into the distribution, population status, ecology and threats of this little-known species, including the potential impacts of localized climate change and potential infection with the chytrid fungus.